 The natural wonders of the state of Yucatán are innumerable and some of the most important and unusual are the cenotes, or sinkholes.
 It is estimated that there are more than 6000, although only 2400 are registered.

-The Motul dictionary, a dictionary of Mayan hieroglyphics, defines dzonot as “abysmal and deep”.
+The Motul dictionary, a dictionary of Maya hieroglyphics, defines dzonot as “abysmal and deep”.
 Cenotes are magical, enigmatic and unique in the world and were once the only resource for fresh, sweet water in the local Yucatecan jungle.
-They were the sacred places of the Mayas for that reason, but also because they represented the entrance to the underworld.
+They were the sacred places of the Maya for that reason, but also because they represented the entrance to the underworld.

 The Yucatán Peninsula is a porous limestone shelf with no visible rivers; all the fresh water rivers are underground.
 Being porous, caverns and caves formed where the fresh water collects – hence the cenotes or water sinkholes.
 The water that gathers in these subterranean cenotes is a crystal clear turquoise color with a very pleasant temperature of 78° F (25.5º C).
 The stalactites and stalagmites that form inside the cenotes are true natural works of art.
 In many, holes in the ceiling allow the sunlight to filter into the cenotes, giving the scene a magical feeling.
 The cenotes of Yucatán are a natural treasure that should be seen by all, keeping in mind that they should be protected so that man does not destroy in a few days what nature took millions of years to create.